List of UK Housing Associations

 These organisations are some of the larger and more prominent housing associations in the UK, but there are many others.

-List of housing associations by Location
+List of UK housing associations by Location

 Depending on your offering, you may want to connect with representatives of housing associations across various UK locations.
 The list below highlights specific targetable areas.
 As we continuously update our data lists, please contact us with your requirements, and we’ll provide you with the most current data counts for your project.